 The presence, either in person or by proxy, of the holders of a majority of the outstanding Regency common stock is necessary to constitute a quorum at the Regency special meeting.
 Assuming the presence of a quorum, (1) the affirmative vote of the holders of at least a majority of the outstanding Regency common stock is required to approve the Merger Agreement and (2) the affirmative vote of a majority of the Regency common stock voted with respect to the matter is required to approve the Regency Articles Amendment.
 The affirmative vote of a majority of the Regency common stock voted with respect to the amendment to the Regency Incentive Plan is required for approval (provided that more than 50% of the votes entitled to be cast are voted on the proposal).
-Holders of record of Regency common stock on the Regency record date are entitled to one vote per share of Regency common stock at the Regency special meeting.
+Holders of record of Regency common stock at the Regency special meeting.